 VR has also taken up shop in contemplative communities.
 In the Colorado Rockies, a few early adopters are welcoming the new medium for its “explosive spiritual potential.”
 According to Tibetan Buddhist teacher, author, and gung-ho VR proponent Andrew Holecek, these emerging tools can—and should—be leveraged by Buddhist practitioners for spiritual insight, growth, and transformation.

-In 2017, Holecek partnered with Jordan Quaglia, PhD, a neuroscientist and experimental psychologist, to plug a bevy of modern-day masters and meditators into Quaglia’s cognitive and affective science lab at Naropa University for a study they published earlier this year.
+In 2017, Holecek partnered with Jordan Quaglia, PhD, a neuroscientist and experimental psychologist (and director of the short film Seeing Through), to plug a bevy of modern-day masters and meditators into Quaglia’s cognitive and affective science lab at Naropa University for a study they published earlier this year.
 Participants were placed in terrifying scenarios, such as stepping off of a plank suspended high above a cityscape, to see how their grasp of the illusory nature of the experience affected their levels of fear.
 After taking their headsets off, many of the subjects remarked on the possibilities that simulated environments opened up, from facilitating experiences of empathy and emptiness to enhancing dream yoga and bardo training [the transitional journey between death and rebirth] to taking visualization practices to the next level.
 “They can’t stop talking about it,” Holecek reported.
 “It’s a big deal.”

 But where some Buddhist thinkers see promise, others see serious red flags.
 Why create even more realities, they say, when we already struggle with the one we’re living in?
 Will this new wave of technology really enlighten the way we understand ourselves, or will it keep us distracted from and defined by our deepest problems?
 Such questions fueled a lively back-and-forth among Holecek, Quaglia, and a critic of their initiative, Elizabeth Mattis Namgyel, a veteran teacher of Tibetan Buddhism.
 The following debate is an edited version of the panel discussion that took place on July 8, 2018 at the Buddhist Arts and Film Festival in Boulder, Colorado.